ICD-11: ICD-11 MMS

 The ICD-11 MMS is the main Reference Classification of the WHO-FIC, and the primary linearization of the Foundation Component.
 The ICD-11 MMS is commonly referred to as simply "the ICD-11".
-The "MMS" was added to differentiate the ICD-11 entities in the Foundation from those in the Classification.
+The "MMS" part was added to differentiate the ICD-11 entities in the Foundation from those in the Classification.
 The ICD-11 MMS does not contain all classes from the Foundation ICD-11, and also adds some classes from the ICF.
 MMS stands for Mortality and Morbidity Statistics.
 The abbreviation is variously written with or without a hyphen between 11 and MMS ("ICD-11 MMS" or "ICD-11-MMS").

 The ICD-11 MMS consists of approximately 85,000 entities.
 Entities can be chapters, blocks or categories.
 A chapter is a top level entity of the hierarchy; the MMS contains 28 of them (see Chapters section below).
 A block is used to group related categories or blocks together.
 A category can be anything that is relevant to health care.
 Every category has a unique, alphanumeric code called an ICD-11 code, or just ICD code.
 Chapters and blocks never have ICD-11 codes, and therefore cannot be diagnosed.
 An ICD-11 code is not the same as an entity id.